 “That's the problem.
 We let people say stuff, and they say it so much that it becomes okay to them and normal for us.
 What's the point of having a voice if you're gonna be silent in those moments you shouldn't be?”
 Title: The Hate U Give Author: Angie Thomas Genre: YA Fiction Pages: 444 … Continue reading Book review – The Hate U Give (Spoiler Free)

 At my new internship, I got to see what was in the bottom drawer: rejected queries.
 For over an hour, I read query after query.
 The rejected queries all had repeated mistakes.
 Here's some of the most common ones: Misspellings One writer wrote "aknolegments" instead of "acknowledgements".
 Spelling, especially in the writing career, is essential. … Continue reading Common query mistakes

 Sometimes, as a writer, I feel like my life is more like a book.
 I can picture the chapters ending with cliffhangers like the divorce.
 Or what I was gonna do when I was first offered drugs in high school.
 But sometimes my life is too anti-climatic for that.
 Like when I got offered drugs, … Continue reading Stories in ourselves

 Eventually the editing has to stop, right?
 All the hours to days to months to years of editing that one certain story cannot keep going on.
 It's difficult to stop.
 It's more difficult to get your stories out there and known however.
 Many literary agents love to accept writers that already have a name for … Continue reading A writer’s journey (part five) – small publications

 There’s one sentence that always haunts a writer’s mind.
 Am I good enough?
-The story, which is a part of us, is almost like our own child and it’s scary that our own stories cause us to wonder: Am I good enough?
-Even if it’s the story that needs to be fixed, the blame is … Continue reading Am I good enough?
+Our stories, which is a part of us, are almost like our children and it’s scary that they cause us to wonder: Am I good enough?
+Even if it’s the story that needs to be fixed, the blame gets thrown at the … Continue reading Am I good enough?